 B. Duty of Honesty.
-All parties and witnesses are obligated to be honest during the course of the entire process set forth in this Policy.
+The Parties and witnesses are obligated to be honest during the course of the entire process set forth in this Policy.
 Any person who knowingly makes a false statement – either explicitly or by omission – in connection with any part of the process may be subject to separate disciplinary action.
-A report by a Complainant or others made in good faith, however, is not considered false merely because the evidence does not ultimately support the allegation of violation of the Policy.
+A report made by a Complainant or others in good faith, however, is not considered false merely because the evidence does not ultimately support the allegation of violation of the Policy.

 F. Delegation.
-Where the Title IX Coordinator or any other NEC official or employee is listed as the designated point of contact for any role in the Policy, the Title IX Coordinator may designate another qualified member of the Conservatory community or an external actor to assume the role at issue, as necessary and appropriate.
+Where the Title IX Officer or any other Conservatory official or employee is listed as the designated point of contact for any role in the Policy, the Title IX Officer may designate another qualified member of the Conservatory community or appoint a qualified external person to assume the role at issue, as necessary and appropriate.

 H. Respect for Privacy.
-NEC values the privacy of individuals involved in the reporting, investigation, and/or resolution of matters subject to the Policy.
+NEC values the privacy of individuals involved in the reporting, investigation, and/or resolution of matters subject to the GBM Policy.
+NEC will not disclose the identity of the Complainant and Respondent, except as necessary to carry out the processes and obligations under this Policy or as permitted under state or federal law.
 The U.S. Department of Education has indicated that there are situations in which it may be necessary for an institution to override a request for privacy or confidentiality in order to meet its obligations under the law.
 In the event circumstances result in NEC overriding a request for privacy or confidentiality to meet its obligations, it will do so with the utmost sensitivity and respect for the circumstances and the individuals involved.

 I. Recording the Proceedings.
-The Parties are not permitted to make individual video, audio, or other electronic, photographic, or digital recordings of any meetings or proceedings held under the Title IX Policy or of the Investigative Report.
-The Title IX Officer may make exceptions to this prohibition in limited circumstances if he or she concludes, in his or her sole discretion, that a recording is warranted based upon advance written request of the Party that explains the need for the recording.
+The Parties are not permitted to make individual video, audio, or other electronic, photographic, or digital recordings of any meetings or proceedings held under the GBM Policy or of the Investigative Report.
+The Title IX Officer may make exceptions to this prohibition in limited circumstances if they conclude, in their sole discretion, that a recording is warranted based upon advance written request of the Party that explains the need for the recording.